pratham3778/portfolio/README.md

 ## 🚀 Deployment

-This project can be deployed on platforms like **Netlify** Follow their respective guides for deployment.
+This project is deployed on platform **Netlify** Follow their respective guides for deployment.

 ---